cocos/cocos-docs/en/shader/effect-syntax.md

 - add
 - alpha-blend

-The `opaque` technique is specifically used for rendering opaque objects, while the `transparent`, `transparent`, `add`, and `alpha-blend` are used for rendering transparent objects.
+The `opaque` technique is specifically used for rendering opaque objects, while the `transparent`, `transparent`, `add` and `alpha-blend` are used for rendering transparent objects.

 Each technique includes a name and one or more render passes.